 Harald Popp studied industrial engineering at the University of Karlsruhe, where he graduated in 1999.
 In 1998, he co-founded PM Computer Services Verwaltungs GmbH, Bad Camberg, Germany, and PM Computer Services GmbH & Co.
 KG, Bad Camberg, Germany, where he served as a Managing Director until 2018.
 In 2003, Harald Popp co-founded helpLine CLM AG, Baar, Switzerland.

 Harald Popp is German, married and has three children.

 Biography of Ingo Bollhöfer

-Ingo Bollhöfer, 48, acts as Head of Product Management and Marketing and member of the adminstrative board of Serviceware SE.
-He is also a member of the supervisory board of Catenic AG.
+Ingo Bollhöfer, 49, acts as a member of the adminstrative board of Serviceware SE and of the supervisory board of Catenic AG.

 Mr Bollhöfer studied industrial engineering at the Technical University Darmstadt, where he graduated in 1998.

 His professional career began in 1998 at tIME startup GmbH, Frankfurt am Main, Germany, where he was a Business Development Manager.

 In February 1999, Ingo Bollhöfer joined PM Computer Services GmbH & Co.
 KG, Bad Camberg, Germany, where he served as Head of Professional Services until July 2009 and as Head of Product Management & Marketing since August 2009.
 Between December 2003 and January 2018, Ingo Bollhöfer was also a Managing Director of helpLine GmbH, Bad Camberg, Germany.